EmperorDan/Math/Vector.md

 # Vectors
-A vector is a quantity or phenomenon that has two independent properties: magnitudeand direction.
-The term also denotes the mathematical or geometrical representation of such a quantity.
+A vector is a phenomenon or quantity.
+Its properties are magnitude and direction.

 ![](https://i.imgur.com/ktETRYh.png)